 5.)
 Their diet consists of nectar, fruit, tree sap, insects, small reptiles, and eggs.

 But wait, there’s more on the emperor tamarin!

 6.)
-Most females are trichromats (the possessing of three independent channels for conveying color) where males are dichromats (having two types of functioning color receptors).
+Most females are trichromats (the possessing of 3 independent channels for conveying color) where males are dichromats (having 2 types of functioning color receptors).
 This assists them in locating properly ripened fruits.
 Another benefit from this type of vision is that it helps to easily detect well-camouflaged predators and prey.

 7.)
 They communicate via trills, hissing sounds, and chirps.

 Emperors normally give birth to twins, but single births and even triplets have also occurred.

 8.)
 Like other primates, social grooming plays an integral part of their daily ritual and strengthens bonds.
 Perhaps humans should consider a form of social grooming.